staticweb-io/aws-api-failjure/README.md

 ## Usage

 Create clients as you normally would using aws-api.
-This example requires you to have a `com.cognitect.aws/s3` dependency, you can replace `{:api :s3}` with any other API that you have the dependency for.
+This example requires you to have a `com.cognitect.aws/s3` dependency, but you can replace `{:api :s3}` with any other API that you have the dependency for.

 ```clojure
 (require '[aws-api-failjure :as aaf]